shoppad/mesa-templates/shopify/order/send-to-salesforce-lead/README.md

-# Send Customer To Salesforce Contact
+# Send Order To Salesforce Lead

-Send Customer from Shopify to Salesforce contact when customer is created.
+Send order from Shopify to Salesforce Lead when order is created.

 ---
 ## Setup